-Integrates the skills acquired in Graphic Design Principles I, incorporating typography and graphics to create effective communications design from concept through completion, utilizing industry-standard software.
+Integrates the skills acquired in Graphic Design Principles I. Incorporates typography and graphics to create effective communication design from concept through completion.
+The course utilizes industry standard software.

-Prerequisites: GRD1110, GRD1190
+Prerequisites: GRD1100

 GRD2210 Graphic Design in Visual Culture

 Traces the development of visual communication from the first cave paintings to present-day digital marketing.
 This course examines how cultural and technological developments have affected our viewpoints of the relationship, and use of images and typography.